casper-network/casper-sidecar/README.md

 * `max_concurrent_requests` - The maximum total number of simultaneous requests that can be sent to the admin server.
 * `max_requests_per_second` - The maximum total number of requests that can be sent per second to the admin server.

-You can access the admin server at `http://localhost:18887/metrics/`.
+Access the admin server at `http://localhost:18887/metrics/`.

 ## Swagger Documentation

-Once the Sidecar is running, you can access the Swagger documentation at `http://localhost:18888/swagger-ui/`.
-You will need to replace `localhost` with the IP address of the machine running the Sidecar application if you are running the Sidecar remotely.
+Once the Sidecar is running, access the Swagger documentation at `http://localhost:18888/swagger-ui/`.
+You need to replace `localhost` with the IP address of the machine running the Sidecar application if you are running the Sidecar remotely.
 The Swagger documentation will allow you to test the REST API.

 ## OpenAPI Specification

-An OpenAPI schema is available at the following URL: http://localhost:18888/api-doc.json/.
-You will need to replace `localhost` with the IP address of the machine running the Sidecar application if you are running the Sidecar remotely.
+An OpenAPI schema is available at `http://localhost:18888/api-doc.json/`.
+You need to replace `localhost` with the IP address of the machine running the Sidecar application if you are running the Sidecar remotely.

 ## Unit Testing the Sidecar